escalate/ansible-raspberry-grafana-docker/README.md

 # Ansible Role: grafana-docker

-An Ansible role that manages provision of Grafana with Docker on Raspbian and Debian OS.
+An Ansible role that manages Grafana Docker container with systemd on Raspbian and Debian OS.
-This role should be compatible with OS version Stretch (9) and Jessie (8).
+This role is compatible with OS version Stretch (9) and Jessie (8).

 ## Requirements